 What will be submitted?

 There will be one unified process for both hazardous and non-hazardous waste.
-The submitted data will always include:
+In phase 1, the submitted data will include:

 - Where it ended up (receiver of the waste).
 The receiver is responsible for reporting every receipt of waste.